AlexCarolan/Christmas-Game/README.md

    Can't do this while class is static (while file contains main)
 2. If cursor moves off puzzle window onto ChristmasRoom window, then puzzle window seems to lose focus and can't be closed (or clicked on to re-focus)
-3. Finish tree bauble puzzle
-4. Do Maze puzzle
-5. Do Traffic puzzle (perhaps using joined/grouped tiles)
+3. Do Traffic puzzle (perhaps using joined/grouped tiles)

-Design - Gary
-1. Design layout of all platform levels - where are the various platforms and obstacles
+4. Display instructions where it's not obvious

 Graphics - Leo
 1. platform images